-At the end of 2014, a total of 37,948 sex offenders were registered in New York State.
-The law provides for a risk level - 1, 2 or 3 - to be assigned to each offender; risk level is set by a judge after a court hearing.
+At the end of 2015, there were 39,444 sex offenders on New York State's Registry.
+The law provides for a risk level -1, 2 or 3- to be assigned to each offender; risk level is set by a judge after a court hearing.

-Of the 37,948 registered sex offenders at the end of 2014:
+Of the 39,444 registered sex offenders at the end of 2015:

-- 14,672 were Level 1: low risk of re-offense - 13,293 were Level 2: medium risk of re-offense - 9.213 were Level 3: high risk of re-offense

-Another 770 offenders had not yet had their risk levels set by a judge.
+- 15,321 were Level 1: low risk of re-offense - 13,814 were Level 2: medium risk of re-offense - 9,527 were Level 3: high risk of re-offense - 782 offenders had not yet had their risk levels set by a judge

-Risk level determines how information about an offender is made available to the public.
-Information about all registered sex offenders, regardless of risk level, is available through a toll-free number while information about Level 2 and 3 offenders also is available on the DCJS website.
+Risk level determines the type of information available about an offender and how the public can access that information.
+Information about all registered sex offenders, regardless of risk level, is available through a toll-free number (800-262-3257, option 2) while information about Level 2 and 3 offenders also is available on the DCJS website: www.criminaljustice.ny.gov/nsor.

-Registry staff processed 20,888 annual address verifications from registered offenders last year and processed another 45,549 changes to Registry information submitted by offenders.
+Registry staff processed 22,875 annual address verifications from registered offenders and processed another 42,491 changes to Registry information.

-The Sex Offender Registration Act details the information that offenders are required to provide to the Registry, including residence address, photographs and vehicle information.
+The Sex Offender Registration Act (SORA) details information offenders are required to provide to the Registry, including residence address, photographs and vehicle information.

 The state's Electronic Security and Targeting of Online Predators Act (eSTOP) also requires offenders to report Internet information, such as Internet service providers, e-mail addresses and social media accounts, to the Registry.
 In turn, the Registry can provide that information, upon request, to social networking websites that have members under the age of 18.
-Any change in Internet accounts, e-mail addresses or screen names must be reported to DCJS no later than 10 days after such change.

-In 2014, the Registry provided Internet information reported by registered sex offenders to 35 social networking websites on a weekly basis.
-The websites may use the information to prescreen or remove sex offenders from their services and/or advise law enforcement of potential threats to public safety and/or violations of law.
+The Registry provided Internet information reported by registered sex offenders to 38 social networking websites on a weekly basis.
+Those entities may use the information to prescreen or remove sex offenders from their services and/or advise law enforcement of potential threats to public safety and/or violations of law.